pomm-project/Foundation/documentation/foundation.rst

     Implements all the methods for ``\SeekableIterator``, ``\Countable`` and ``\JsonSerializable`` interfaces.
 It just returns the raw results as they are fetched from the driver.

 :``ConvertedResultIterator``:
-    It extends ``ResultIterator`` but uses the converter pooler (see `Converter pooler`_) to convert data to a PHP respresentation.
+    It extends ``ResultIterator`` but uses the converter pooler (see `Converter pooler`_) to convert data to a PHP representation.
 This is the one used by default by the query managers.

 These iterators do fetch data lazily, this means rows are fetched on demand.
 This presents significant advantages in terms of performances and memory consumption.
-Furthermore, Pomm’s iterators are scrollable which means they are seekable and they can be traversed several times.
+Furthermore, Pomm’s iterators are scrollable which means they are seek-able and they can be traversed several times.

 .. code:: php